 To create a sustaining practice, a lifetime of kindness and compassion, you must hydrate (both literally and metaphorically).
 My mentor says, the heart feeds itself first.

-Practice asking for help and enjoy the kindness you receive.
+Practice asking for help and enjoying the kindness you receive.

 Practice saying no (or not now) when you need to care for yourself before draining your battery further.